LuiguiGarizado/LuiguiGarizado/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning python, HTML, css and Javascript to build responsive page and dinamic!
+- 🌱 I’m currently learning python, HTML, CSS and Javascript to build responsive and dinamic webpages!
 -  I am eager to keep learning to have a solid knowledge in these areas.

 - ⚡ Fun fact: